Midnight95/local_debian_repo/README.md

-# local_repo_debian
+# Local debian repository
 Right now it's a guide for creating a local debian repository with apt-mirror.
 Will rewrite it in python some time later.

 ------------
 In this case for no particular reason I'll create a local repo on fresh RedOS installation.
 This should apply to most RHEL based distributions such as CentOS.

 1. Get [apt-mirror](https://github.com/Stifler6996/apt-mirror): `wget https://raw.githubusercontent.com/Stifler6996/apt-mirror/master/apt-mirror`
-2. Than you'll need to modify apt-mirror script to dowload files to prefered directory:
+2. Then you'll need to modify apt-mirror script to dowload files to prefered directory:

 ```
 sed -i 's|"base_path"   => '\''/var/spool/apt-mirror'\''|"base_path"   => '\''NEW PATH'\''|g' apt-mirror # replase NEW PATH with your prefered path